ES-Nix/get-nix/README.md

 flake.nix
 ```

+TODO: review it!
 Tried, but does not work:
 ```bash
 timeout 20 bash -c 'until command -v hello; do sleep 1; echo "Waiting for hello..."; done' || true timeout 20 bash -c 'until command -v figlet; do sleep 1; echo "Waiting for figlet..."; done'